huntabyte/shadcn-svelte/apps/www/src/content/installation.md

 │   │   ├── PageHeader.svelte
 │   │   └── ...
 │   └── utils.ts
+├── routes
-├── styles
+│   ├── +page.svelte
-│   └── globals.css
+│   └── +layout.svelte
+├── app.postcss
 ```

 - Place the UI components in the `lib/components/ui` folder.
 - The rest of the components such as `<PageHeader />` and `<Navigation />` are placed in the `lib/components` folder.
-- The `lib/utils` file is where you can define the `cn` helper.
+- The `lib/utils.ts` file is where you can define the `cn` helper.
-- The `styles` folder contains the global CSS.
+- The `app.postcss` file contains the global CSS.

 That's it.
 You can now start adding components to your project.